DarkLoki-KL/DarkLoki-KL/README.md

-- 👋 Hi, I’m @DarkLoki-KL
+- 👋 Hi, I’m @Loki.
-- 👀 I’m interested in ...
+- 👀 I’m interested in java dev.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning programing fundamentals, AI.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything that i can able.
-- 📫 How to reach me ...
+- 📫 How to reach me darklokisonofodin@gmail.com

 <!---
 DarkLoki-KL/DarkLoki-KL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.